TianXiaoYang-txy/SMDT_PyTorch/README.md

 </center>

 ## Acknowledgments
-This source code of Image Alignment is inspired by [PanoGAN](https://github.com/sswuai/PanoGAN), the source code of Transformer is inspired by [Polar-EgoTR](https://github.com/yanghongji2007/cross_view_localization_L2LTR)
+This source code of Image Alignment is inspired by [PanoGAN](https://github.com/sswuai/PanoGAN), the source code of Transformer is inspired by [Polar-EgoTR](https://github.com/yanghongji2007/cross_view_localization_L2LTR)# SMDT_PyTorch